 Ritonavir has been used extensively during pregnancy in people with HIV and has a favorable safety profile during pregnancy.
 The mechanisms of action for both nirmatrelvir and ritonavir and the results of animal studies and case series suggest that this regimen can be used safely in pregnant individuals.

-Two descriptive case series evaluated outcomes among pregnant patients with COVID-19 who received ritonavir-boosted nirmatrelvir.
-One case series included 47 patients with COVID-19 and a median gestational age of 28.4 weeks.
-These patients started taking ritonavir-boosted nirmatrelvir after a median duration of 1 day of COVID-19 symptoms.
-Thirty (64%) patients in the cohort had clinical characteristics in addition to pregnancy that increased their risk of progressing to severe COVID-19.
-The patients tolerated ritonavir-boosted nirmatrelvir well, with no serious adverse effects noted in either the pregnant patients or the neonates during the study period.15 The other case series included 7 patients with a mean gestational age of 26.4 weeks who initiated ritonavir-boosted nirmatrelvir after approximately 2 days of COVID-19 symptoms.
-One patient developed dysgeusia and stopped treatment, but the remaining 6 patients completed 5 days of treatment.
-Six of the patients were fully vaccinated, and 4 of these patients had also received a booster dose.
-All the patients reported resolution of their COVID-19 symptoms, and no fetal or neonatal adverse effects were observed during the study period.16
+Two descriptive case series evaluated outcomes among pregnant patients with COVID-19 who received ritonavir-boosted nirmatrelvir.18,19 One case series included 47 patients with COVID-19 and a median gestational age of 28.4 weeks.18 These patients started taking ritonavir-boosted nirmatrelvir after a median duration of 1 day of COVID-19 symptoms.
+Thirty patients (64%) in the cohort had clinical characteristics in addition to pregnancy that increased their risk of progressing to severe COVID-19.
+The patients tolerated ritonavir-boosted nirmatrelvir well, with no serious adverse effects noted in either the pregnant patients or the neonates during the study period.

 Ritonavir-boosted nirmatrelvir should be offered to pregnant and recently pregnant patients with COVID-19 who qualify for this therapy based on the results of a risk-benefit assessment.
 The risk-benefit assessment may include factors such as medical comorbidities, body mass index, vaccination status, and the number and severity of the risk factors for severe disease.